frootlab/deet/docs/install.rst

 Testing the development branch
 ------------------------------

-Pandora uses the Python builtin module :module:`unittest` for testing.
+Deet uses the Python builtin module :module:`unittest` for testing.
 Since the tests are not included in the distributed package at you are required to install the development branch, as described above.
 Thereupon you have to switch to the repository directory and run::